 Here now are some Frequently Asked Questions (and answers) on the products, and a bit further down are some helpful video demos for each of the three.

 Q: Why should I switch to Premiere Pro CS6?

 Q: I use After Effects; should I consider Premiere Pro CS6?

-A: After Effects users turn to Premiere Pro for ingesting virtually any type of video footage thanks to integration enabling you to easily send compositions to Premiere Pro sequences without having to render them first.
+A: They do different things but work beautifully together.
+After Effects users turn to Premiere Pro for ingesting virtually any type of video footage thanks to integration enabling you to easily send compositions to Premiere Pro sequences without having to render them first.
 Choose Premiere Pro CS6 for intuitive, real-time workflows; timesaving native support for ARRI, Canon, and RED digital cinema cameras, and more.